suizokukan/katal/README.rst

 project's purpose
 =================

-Read a directory, select some files according to a configuration file (leaving aside the doubloons), copy the selected files in a target directory.
+Read a directory, select some files according to a configuration file (leaving aside the duplicates), copy the selected files in a target directory.
-Once the target directory is filled with some files, a database is added to the directory to avoid future doubloons.
+Once the target directory is filled with some files, a database is added to the directory to avoid future duplicates.
 You can add new files to the target directory by using Katal one more time, with a different source directory.

 The name Katal comes from the Ancient Greek κατάλογος ("enrolment, register, catalogue").